Redactix

 ✨ Built with Vibe Coding

 This entire editor was vibe-coded with Claude Opus 4.5.
 I described what I wanted, iterated on feedback, and watched the magic happen.
-Is it perfect?
-No. Does it work exactly how I need it?
-Absolutely.

 $20 AI costs